ObserveRTC/schemas/npm-lib/README.md

 --- | ---
-peerConnectionId | Refers to the peer connection the local candidate belongs to id | The unique identifier of the local candidate transportId | The unique identifier of the transport the local candidate belongs to address | The address of the local endpoint (Ipv4, Ipv6, FQDN) port | The port number of the local endpoint the ICE uses protocol | The protocol for the ICE (Possible values are: tcp,<br />udp)
+peerConnectionId | Refers to the peer connection the local candidate belongs to id | The unique identifier of the local candidate address | The address of the local endpoint (Ipv4, Ipv6, FQDN) port | The port number of the local endpoint the ICE uses protocol | The protocol for the ICE (Possible values are: tcp,<br />udp)